patrickarlt/acetate-site/src/documentation/querying-pages.md

 };
 ```

 Above we query all of the pages inside the documentation folder and then sort and group them with lodash (optional).
-Whatever you returned from your function is now available as `{{queries.documentation}}`.
+Whatever you returned from your function is now available as `{% raw %}{{queries.documentation}}{% endraw %}`.
 To iterate over this query, you could use something like this in your Nunjucks template:

 ```
+{% raw %}
 {% for group in queries.documentation %}
   <h4>{{ group.name }}</h4>
 {% endfor %}
+{% endraw %}
 ```